Battle of Bereza Kartuska

 The Battle of Bereza Kartuska was fought between the Second Polish Republic and Soviet Russia around the village Bereza Kartuska (now Byaroza, Belarus) first on 14 February 1919, and again between 21 and 26 July 1920.
-Polish units crossed the border, invading Belarus.
-They attacked the township of Bereza and crossed the Neman River, taking Pinsk and reaching the outskirts of Lida.

 The first skirmish of Bereza is considered to be the initial engagement of the Polish–Soviet War of 1919–1921 by some historians.

 History

 After German and Polish representatives signed an evacuation agreement on 5 February 1919, the ten battalions of the newly formed Polish Army were to pass through German Oberkommando-Ostfront (Ober-Ost) lines at Wolkowysk to reach the Bolshevik front, where on 12 January 1919, the Soviet Supreme Command ordered a "reconnaissance in depth", codenamed Target Vistula.

 In February 1919, both Soviet Russia and newly-reborn Poland were in their infancy, and both only months old.
 On 13 February 1919, at 7 in the morning, 57 Polish soldiers and 5 officers, led by Capt.
 Mienicki of the Polish Wilno Detachment, made a sortie into the township of Biaroza (Bereza), a small city to the east of Brzesc capturing 80 soldiers of the Red Army.